Touchstone and Capstone Courses

 Christian Worldview and Theology

-This course will explore the biblical foundation of a Christian worldview.
+This course will explore the biblical foundation of a Christian world view.
 An emphasis will be placed on the theology that comprises a Christian worldview.
 Consideration will be given to the differences in a Christian worldview and movements such as secular humanism and post-modern philosophies.

 The Theology & Practice of Ministry